-Rock ‘n’ Roll legend, Ritchie Valens made history as rock music’s first Latino star with popular songs such as “La Bamba” and “Donna.”
-Credited with being the forefather of the Chicano rock movement, Valens was one of the original pioneers of Rock ’n’ Roll.
+A legendary artist that still resonates today, Ritchie Valens made history as rock music’s first Latino star with popular songs such as “La Bamba” and “Donna.”
+Credited with being the forefather of the Chicano rock movement, Valens was one of the original pioneers of rock ’n’ roll.

 Valens began recording for Del-Fi Records in 1958.
 In a career spanning only eight months, he recorded three albums of over 30 songs and released nine singles including five chart-toppers with “Donna” peaking at #2 on the Billboard pop chart in 1958.